 Changes Description Name of Entity

-Newly Under the former 'Act on External Audit of World Cyber Games,
+Newly added Under the former 'Act on External Audit of Stock companies' enforcement ordinance 1-3 World Cyber Games, Samsung Electronics Football Club

-added Stock companies' in the Republic of Korea, Samsung Electronics Football Club
+article 2-1 in the Republic of Korea, companies SEMES America, Samsung Electronics Ukraine,

-companies those whose total assets are less than SEMES America, Samsung Electronics Ukraine,
+those whose total assets are less than 10 billion Samsung Electronics Romania,

-10 billion Korean won were not subject to Samsung Electronics Romania,
+Korean won were not subject to consideration, Samsung Electronics Kazakhstan,

-consideration, but they are subject to Samsung Electronics Kazakhstan,
+but they are subject to consolidation under Samsung Electronics Czech and Slovak s.r.o.

-consolidation under Korean IFRS.
-Samsung Electronics Czech and Slovak s.r.o.
+Korean IFRS.
 Samsung Electronics Levant,

 Samsung Electronics European Holding,

 Batino Realty Corporation,

 Samsung Telecommunications Malaysia,

 Samsung Electronics Shenzhen,

 Samsung Electronics China R&D Center,

 Samsung Electronics Limited,

 Samsung Electronics Poland Manufacturing,

 Samsung Telecoms(UK)

 Newly added Under Korean GAAP, a union is not regarded as a legal entity and excluded from scope of consolidation.
-However, it is subject to consolidation under Korean IFRS Samsung Venture Capital Union #6, #7 and #14
+However, it is subject to consolidation under Korean IFRS.
+Samsung Venture Capital Union #6, #7 and #14

-Excluded Under Korean GAAP, entities where the Company owns more than 30% of shares and is the largest shareholder with the largest voting rights were included in scope of consolidation.
+Excluded Under the former 'Act on External Audit of Stock companies' enforcement ordinance 1-3 article 2-1 in the Republic of Korea, entities where the Company owns more than 30% of shares and is the largest shareholder were included in scope of consolidation.
 Under Korean IFRS, such entities are not subject to consolidation unless control over the entity is established.
 Samsung Card